 I’ve been thinking for a while about God’s directive in Deuteronomy about keeping reminders about His commandments— “Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.”
 That directive is stated in chapter 6 and again in chapter 11.
 (It’s also echoed in the Shema, a Jewish prayer.)
 When God says something more than once—it’s a good idea to pay close attention.
 What’s important to note here is that God’s commandments are encompassing more than merely a set of rules; it’s about drawing nearer to the character and will of God.
 As I look around my home I notice how few reminders there are on my walls.
-My Bible is bursting with beautiful reminders as I open its pages allowing those words shine into my heart, but for being an artist and a designer…my home is embarrassingly void of God’s word on my walls.
+My Bible is filled with reminders, but for being an artist and a designer…my home is embarrassingly void of God’s word on my walls.

 Actually, the last few years my home has intentionally lacked much decoration.
 That’s partly for my husband and I acquiring a taste for minimalism and modern art, but it’s just as much or more to do with the number of times we’ve nearly moved for various jobs and opportunities.
 In that, we’ve regarded our current home as very temporary, feeling this sense that God was preparing us and that we’ve needed to be ready.
 Living that way makes it even more clear why God led the Israelites through the wildness in tents.
 They weren’t meant to get too comfortable; they were heirs (though not direct inheritors) of territory God had set for them that they hadn’t yet entered.
 Their eyes needed to stay fixed on what was ahead.
 Tents served their present situation as well as being a much bigger allegory to the very fleeting nature of life; because no matter how seemingly permanent (or how well decorated) your home is, none of it is something you can take with you.
 None of it.
 You’re moving someplace else!